pjan/lushtags/README.md

 Differences from bitc/lushtags
 ------------------------------

-- Complatible with GHC 7.8.4 (probably with 7.8.3 as well)
+- Compatible with GHC 7.10.3 (probably with older versions down to 7.8.3 as well)
 - Outputs record functions.